ohmstance/MMLS-Attendance-Scraper/README.md

 - Timetable ID: A variable digit numerical value tied to a single session of a class throughout the semester.
 It is pregenerated one or two days ahead of time and does not require manual QR generation from a lecturer for it to exist.

 ### Future work
-- Automatically retrieve list of subjects with corresponding IDs via MMLS login
+- Automatically retrieve list of subjects with corresponding IDs via MMLS login.
-- Terminate HTML fetching upon encountering ungenerated attendance link (Error 500)
+- ~~Terminate HTML fetching upon encountering ungenerated attendance link.
+(Error 500)~~
-- Scrape attendance link by date instead of a range of timetable ID
+- ~~Scrape attendance link by date instead of a range of timetable ID.~~
+- After completing all the above, switch from multithreading to multiprocessing instead.